 Formative Placement Experience

-The Formative Placement Experience in the second year of the BSc Nursing programme aims to broaden students’ understanding and awareness of what happens in wider society that can impact an individual or communities’ health and wellbeing.
+We aim to offer the Formative Placement Experience to our students in the second year of the BSc Nursing programme.
+The placement aims to broaden our students’ understanding and awareness of what happens in our wider society, and how this can impact an individual or communities’ health and wellbeing (wider determinants).

 Objectives

-The Formative Placement Experience should include opportunities to learn with and about other roles, services and professions within society and communities, and aims to develop the students understanding of the wider health and social care agenda.
+The placement experience includes opportunities to learn with and about other roles and services, as well as professions within society and communities.
+It aims to develop our students’ understanding of the wider health and social care agenda.

 How it works

-The formative placement period is four weeks, 37.5 hours per week including break time.
-Students may work a maximum of 48 hours per week in agreement with Off Campus Learning, their personal tutor and the placement provider to make up lost hours.
+Currently, the formative placement period is four weeks, 37.5 hours per week including break time.
+Our students may be authorised to work a maximum of 48 hours per week in agreement with Off Campus Learning, their personal tutor, and the placement provider to make up lost hours.

-Students may need to engage in University activities during this period.
-Students should inform the host organisation, providing email or announcements from the programme team as evidence.
+Our students may need to engage in University activities during this period.
+They should inform the host organisation and provide email or announcements from the programme team as evidence.

-Following completion of the Formative Learning Experience, there will be a facilitated session to review and reflect on the students’ learning to answer any outstanding questions about practice experiences and to identify areas for development moving forward.
+Following completion of the Formative Learning Experience, there will be a facilitated session to review and reflect on our students’ learning.
+The session aims to answer any outstanding questions about practice experiences, and to identify areas for development.

-Students are required to follow the guidance/policy of the learning environment regarding appropriate dress code, and should not engage in any activities they have not had training for or are not permitted to do in accordance with the learning environments policies/protocols.
+Our students are required to follow the guidance/policy of the learning environment regarding appropriate dress code.
+They shouldn’t engage in any activities they have not had training for or are not permitted to do in accordance with the learning environment’s policies/protocols.

 Students should have an opportunity to discuss their learning and reflections with the key contact for the formative learning experience.
 This placement experience will not be used for formal assessment but may identify areas for future personal development.